quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Interface to TLS

-As shown in {{schematic}}, the interface from QUIC to TLS consists of three primary functions: Handshake, Key Ready Events, and Secret Export.
+As shown in {{schematic}}, the interface from QUIC to TLS consists of four primary functions: Handshake, Source Address Validation, Key Ready Events, and Secret Export.

 Additional functions might be needed to configure TLS.